 Bundling Internet with Other Services

-One thing to take into consideration as you compare internet plans is that cable companies will usually let you build your own bundle.
-If you don't see a deal that fits your needs on the website, you can call customer service to find out how much they would charge you for exactly what you want.
+One thing to take into consideration as you compare internet and TV plans is that cable companies will usually let you build your own bundle.
+If you don't see a deal that fits your needs on the website, you can call the customer service line to find out how much they would charge you for exactly what you want.
+Just don't forget about installation fees and other charges.